 A low GI implies that the particular carb food item is slow in digestion and does not release glucose instantaneously leading to a spike in blood sugar.

 Complex carbs like vegetables, fruits, whole grains etc must be the major source of energy in the diet as they have a lower GI.

-The complex carbohydrates contain fibre and starch that do not overwhelm the body with calories and keep you satiated.
+The complex carbohydrates contain fiber and starch that do not overwhelm the body with calories and keep you satiated.

 Fibrous carbohydrates like green vegetables and fruits are a must in the Endomorph Diet plan.
-Fibre helps is the digestion process and allows a slow release of glucose in the blood.
+Fiber helps is the digestion process and allows a slow release of glucose in the blood.

 Some of the complex natural carbohydrates that must be included in the Endomorph Diet are – bananas, barley, beans, brown rice, chickpeas, lentils, nuts, oats, root vegetables, wholegrain cereals, wholemeal bread, wholemeal flour.

 While including food items high in carbohydrates by weight can be helpful for energy replenishment, an endomorph should try to include more

 Proteins are the building blocks of the body that are vital for the growth and repair of muscles.